MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/ai-extend-copilot-overview.md

 Copilot must mitigate or reduce these risks by incorporating human oversight, also known as human-in-the-loop (HITL), into the experience.
 To reduce the risk of undesirable or harmful side effects, copilot supports the following:

 - A preview of AI-generated results before taking action on the user's behalf.
-- When showing generated information, copilot indicates that the information is AI-generated and states the confidence level, allowing users to make informed decisions.
+- When showing generated information, copilot indicates that the information is AI-generated and might state the confidence level, allowing users to make informed decisions.
 - Users have the option to completely discard or undo the results.
 - Users can provide feedback about the quality of the results.